 This level of investigation is the best way to differentiate between a major that focuses on language, literature, and art (ex.
 Tufts University Chinese Major) vs a program that offers more history, politics, and economics (ex.
 American University Asian Studies Major).
 Some programs use an interdisciplinary approach by utilizing related courses from other departments (ex.
 Johns Hopkins University East Asian Studies Major).

 Our student could also use this style of in-depth research to determine if a major with a more general label like International Relations would support the type of work she is interested in.
 Coupling a more general major with a couple minors creates significant opportunities for customizing an educational experience (Ex.
 Ursinus College would allow our student to major in International Relations and minor in East Asian Studies and/or Chinese.
 These minors might also be paired with majors such as Economics, Anthropology, Business, or Environmental Studies.)

 This practice of intentionally widening the search focus, then filtering for other aspects of fit is one I frequently recommend to clients.
 It’s crucial with academic plans that don’t have an agreed upon label.
 For example, a college film program might include majors such as Film Studies; Film Production; Film Science; Cinematography; Cinema Studies; Digital Media; or even Radio, Television and Digital Communications.
 It will be less useful for majors that are found on most campuses, like English or Computer Science.

 *Comparing average net price using this data is really only effective for private colleges or public colleges where the student would be eligible for in-state tuition rates.
-Public colleges report the net costs for in-state students, which means costs reported are lower than what is typically expected from out of state or non-resident students.
+Public colleges report the net costs for in-state students, which means the average costs found on college search engins are usually lower than what out of state or non-resident students will be expected to pay.
 The best estimates on college costs will come from using the Net Price Calculator available on individual college websites.